VŠTE:ATP_1 ENG for Civil Engineering I - Course Information

 - Exam conditions

-- Grading of the course: oral presentation: maximum 30% (0-30 points) Final Test: maximum 70% (0-70 points) Successful graduates of the course have to get totally at least 70 points.
+- Grading of the course for full-time students: First Test/Seminar Work/ … : maximum 30% (0-30 points) Final Test: maximum 70% (0-70 points) Successful graduates of the course have to get totally at least 70 points.
+The final test includes the questions within the range of the level B1 (not only based on the textbook) Grading of the course for part-time students: Final Test: maximum 1000% (0-100 points) Successful graduates of the course have to get totally at least 70 points.
 The final test includes the questions within the range of the level B1 (not only based on the textbook)

 - Language of instruction